When seasoning a

 Understanding Crisco

-In my opinion, and the opinion of many cast iron users and collectors will say from experience that it is one of the better cast iron seasoning options.
+In my opinion, and the opinion of many cast iron users and collectors who will say from experience, it is one of the better-cast iron seasoning options.

 Crisco Smoke Point:

 - A high smoke point refers to the temperature at which an oil or fat starts to smoke and break down.
-With a robust smoke point of 490 degrees Fahrenheit, Crisco can endure the high temperatures necessary for seasoning without deteriorating too quickly.
+The smoke point of Crisco shortening is 490 degrees Fahrenheit.
+Crisco can endure the high temperatures necessary for seasoning without deteriorating too quickly.

 - Uniform Layer Formation: